Stevens Institute of Technology

 Middle States Commission on Higher Education (MSCHE)

 Stevens Institute of Technology has been continually accredited by the Middle States Commission on Higher Education since 1927.
-The most recent Middle States action reaffirmed Stevens’ accreditation until 2018 and commended Stevens for the quality of the periodic review report and process.
+Stevens is accredited until 2027 and the next self-study evaluation is scheduled to take place during 2026-2027.

 The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Commission on Recognition of Postsecondary Accreditation.
 It is a unit of the Middle States Association of Colleges and Schools that accredits degree-granting colleges and universities in the Middle States region, which includes Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, the U.S. Virgin Islands and several locations internationally.
 The Commission is a voluntary, non-governmental, membership association that defines, maintains and promotes educational excellence across institutions with diverse missions, student populations and resources.
 It examines each institution as a whole, rather than specific programs within institutions.